hernancasta/robot/readme.txt

 This system is a prove of concept for an autonomous robot composed by a set of microservices over a dotnet core framwework.

-The communication between different microservices relies on Redis (http://redis.io).
-Which is installed on a respberry pi board.
+The communication between different microservices relies on Redis (http://redis.io), which is installed on a respberry pi board.
 The installation is very straightforward (https://amalgjose.com/2020/08/11/how-to-install-redis-in-raspberry-pi/), I just changed the version for the last available in Redis.

 Regarding the hardware: